farhiongit/c_thread_pool/README.md

 ###### Multi-thread safe task post-processing

-Besides simply releasing data `job`, the user-defined `job_delete` can also be used as a callback function, called after the task is done or canceled, to retrieve the used and possibly modified `job` and take actions (displaying, computing, aggregating, ...).
+Besides simply releasing data `job`, the user-defined `job_delete` can also be used as a callback function, called after the task is done or cancelled, to retrieve the used and possibly modified `job` and take actions (displaying, computing, aggregating, ...).

 For instance, a user-defined type `job_t` could be declared as a structure containing: